Nexmo/station/_documentation/conversation/code-snippets/conversation/list-conversations.md

 ---
 title: List Conversations
+navigation_weight: 6
 ---

 # List Conversations

-In this code snippet you will see how to list all Conversations.
+In this code snippet you learn how to list all Conversations.

 ## Example